SeLite/SeLite.github.io/InstallFramework.md

 ### Through GUI ###
 <!-- @TODO eliminate or Move to SettingsInterface? -->
 You can configure that via GUI as per [SettingsInterface](SettingsInterface):
-  1. Visit Firefox URL _chrome://selite-settings/content/tree.xul?module=extensions.selite-settings.common_
+  1. Visit [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-settings/content/tree.xul?module=extensions.selite-settings.common_
   1. create a new set
   1. if you're using just one test configuration, make it default (click at 'Default' next to its name)
   1. select 'Add a new value' next to _bootstrapCoreExtensions_.
 Point it to where you downloaded the framework JS file.